Payday: Judge wins it for Yankees on eve of salary showdown

 New York also extended its home winning streak to 15 games, the team's longest since 1961.

 The Yankees entered Thursday tied for the major league lead with 20 comeback victories.
-No. 21 might be the most memorable.
+No. 21 might top them all.

 Giancarlo Stanton, who hit a three-run homer in the first inning, led off the ninth with a walk against Pressly, and Gleyber Torres drew another during a plate appearance that included a lengthy delay because Torres had something in his eye.